Halt and Catch Fire (TV series): Writing

 Each season, the writers strove to "use up [their] story fast" rather than save the most dramatic moments for later.
 Rogers said that the uncertainty of the series's fate from season to season "reinforced a hold-nothing-back mindset in the storytelling".
 They aimed to advance the plot quickly enough that it would not be predictable.
 Rogers described their approach: "We want to put ourselves into corners and ask ourselves to write out of them."
-To avoid depicting binary relationships between the characters of either getting along or fighting, the writers took different approaches to changing the dynamics between characters, such as creating new pairings.
+To avoid depicting binary relationships between the characters of either getting along or fighting, the writers attempted to change the dynamics between the characters, often by creating new pairings to interact with one another.

-Cantwell and Rogers originally intended to use the pilot to land writing jobs on series they already liked.
-Consequently, they wrote it to emulate the "difficult men" dramas that inspired them to get into television, shows that included The Sopranos, The Wire, and Breaking Bad.
+Since Cantwell and Rogers originally intended to use the pilot to secure writing jobs on existing series they liked, they wrote it to emulate "difficult men" dramas such as The Sopranos, The Wire, and Breaking Bad that inspired them to get into television.
 Joe MacMillan was written in the pilot as a traditional antihero, with the world organized around him.
-When the series was picked up and the staff began writing subsequent episodes, Rogers said they found a "writers' groove" and changed their approach: "We figured out what was our voice, as opposed to the voice that felt like it was emulating the shows we liked."
-Rogers acknowledged that he and Cantwell were inexperienced writers but said that they were "careful enough to lay... these little grenades into each character" that they could later "explode" to evolve the characters beyond their archetypes.
+Once the series was picked up and the staff began writing additional episodes, Rogers said they found their own voice and fell into what he called a "writers' groove".
+Rogers acknowledged his and Cantwell's inexperience as writers but said that they were "careful enough to lay... these little grenades into each character" that the writers could later "explode" to evolve the characters beyond their archetypes.
 Bishé said that when the cast signed onto the series, they believed it would be a "slick corporate thriller", but over time it evolved into an ensemble-based "real human drama".
 Cantwell said the dynamic between Joe and Gordon in the first season was inspired by his father's experience in software sales in the 1980s; Cantwell's father pitched to clients on sales calls, while the software engineer he would bring along would explain the technical details.